 "O children of Adam, take your adornment at every masjid, and eat and drink, but are not excessive.
 Indeed, He likes not those who commit excess."
 (QS.
-Al-A'raf: 31)

-Thus, purchasing second-hand clothing, if done with considerations of hygiene and legal acquisition, can be seen as a manifestation of Islamic principles in consuming wisely, avoiding waste, and promoting sustainability.
+Al-A'raf: 31) Thus, purchasing second-hand clothing, if done with considerations of hygiene and legal acquisition, can manifest Islamic principles in consuming wisely, avoiding waste, and promoting sustainability.

-Ironically, despite the ban, the demand for second-hand clothing remains high, sparking debates about the effectiveness of the regulation and consumer behavior in making purchasing decisions for second-hand clothing.
-However, in reality, second-hand clothing continues to attract Indonesian consumers, as seen in the following image.
+Ironically, despite the ban, the demand for second-hand clothing remains high, sparking debates about the effectiveness of the regulation and consumer behaviour in purchasing second-hand clothing.
+However, secondhand clothing continues to attract Indonesian consumers, as seen in the following image.

-Quoted from goodstats.id 2024, it is known that 49.4% of Indonesians have engaged in thrifting, 34.5% have never tried it, and 16.1% do not intend to thrift.
-From this data, it can be concluded that the majority of Indonesians have participated in thrifting, including in North Sumatra Province, as seen in the following news report.
+Quoted from good stats.
+ID 2024, 49.4% of Indonesians have engaged in thrifting, 34.5% have never tried it, and 16.1% do not intend to thrift.
+This data shows that most Indonesians have participated in thrifting, including in North Sumatra Province, as seen in the following news report.